TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Implementation Details

 \textbf{Data splits.} We adopt the same data split protocol as the TabDiff setting: each dataset is partitioned into a real set and a test set.
 Models are trained on the real set.
 For downstream utility evaluation, we further split the real set into training and validation subsets and reserve the test set strictly for evaluation.

 \textbf{Architecture.} We build \name{} on top of the LLaDA-8B base model for all experiments.
-To incorporate numerical channels, each scalar value is first mapped into a $d$-dimensional latent using a lightweight pretrained float encoder, implemented as a 3-layer MLP with hidden width $\lfloor \sqrt{d}\rfloor$ and SiLU activations~\cite{hendrycks2016gaussian}.
+To incorporate numerical channels, each scalar value is first mapped into a $d$-dimensional latent using a lightweight pretrained float encoder, implemented as a 3-layer MLP with hidden width $\lfloor \sqrt{d}\rfloor$ and SiLU activations~\cite{elfwing2018sigmoid}.
 A float decoder (LayerNorm + linear projection) maps the latent back to a scalar.
 We set the numerical latent dimension to $d=512$ by default and keep the pretrained float encoder/decoder frozen during joint training.
 To interface numerical latents with the MDLM embedding space, we further apply a two-stage projection: an \emph{input projector} that maps per-feature latents from $d$ to the MDLM hidden size $D$ using a 2-layer MLP ($d\!\rightarrow\!1024\!\rightarrow\!D$) with SiLU and dropout (with LayerNorm), and an \emph{output projector} that maps MDLM hidden states back to the numerical latent space via a symmetric 2-layer MLP ($D\!\rightarrow\!1024\!\rightarrow\!d$).
 The dimension $D$ in LLaDA-8B is 4096.

-\textbf{Hyperparameters setting.} We fine-tune models with LoRA using the same configuration for \name{}, LLaDA-8B$_{\text{SFT}}$, and Qwen2.5-7B$_{\text{SFT}}$ to ensure fair comparison.
-Unless otherwise stated, we use LoRA rank $r=16$, scaling factor $\alpha=32$, and dropout $0.05$, and apply it to attention and MLP components of Transformer blocks.
+\textbf{Hyperparameter settings.} We fine-tune models with LoRA using the same configuration for \name{}, LLaDA-8B$_{\text{SFT}}$, and Qwen2.5-7B$_{\text{SFT}}$ to ensure fair comparison.
+Unless otherwise stated, we use LoRA rank $r=16$, scaling factor $\alpha=32$, and dropout $0.05$, and apply LORA to the attention and MLP components of Transformer blocks.
 Across methods, we keep the optimizer and training recipe identical; the only dataset-dependent choice is the number of training epochs due to varying dataset sizes.
-Specifically, we train for 10 epochs on Adult and Beijing, 30 epochs on Shoppers, 15 epochs on Magic and Default, 75 epochs on MathExpr and Amazon, 150 epochs on ProfileBio, and 75 epochs on MathExpr with the Adam optimizer.
+Specifically, we train for 10 epochs on Adult and Beijing, 30 epochs on Shoppers, 15 epochs on Magic and Default, and 75 epochs on MathExpr, Amazon, Arxiv, and ProfileBio.
 We use AdamW with learning rate $2\times 10^{-4}$, warmup ratio $0.1$, $(\beta_1,\beta_2)=(0.9,0.98)$, weight decay $10^{-4}$, and $\epsilon=10^{-8}$.
 All experiments use the same fixed random seed and bf16 training when enabled.